International aid – these are the dogs in Spain being prepared for homing in mainland Europe.

-We are pleased to be working with Vera who recently started helping galgos in her area in Malaga.
+We are pleased to be working with Vera who helps galgos in her area in Malaga.
 She has rented kennels and has been able to take many galgos from the local dog pound, saving their lives as the pound puts these dogs to sleep after a few days.
-Vera organises their veterinary care and when ready the galgos are homed by Greyhounds Rescue Belgium and Greyhounds Rescue Holland.
-We are now able to help her work by funding the veterinary treatment – testing for Mediterranean diseases, sterilisations etc. for the following galgos she has rescued.
+Vera organises their veterinary care and when ready they find homes for the dogs abroad.
+We are able to help her work by funding the veterinary treatment – testing for Mediterranean diseases, sterilisations etc. for some of the galgos she rescues.

 Asociación Protectora de Animales y Plantas de Ayamonte (APAPA), Villablanca

-We are working with Asociación Protectora de Animales y Plantas de Ayamonte, Villablanca.
-They work very hard helping galgos in their local area and once rescued they are looked after by their team of volunteers and are cared for before homes can be found for them.
+Asociación Protectora de Animales y Plantas de Ayamonte, Villablanca work very hard helping dogs in their local area, including some galgos and once rescued they are looked after by their team of volunteers and are cared for before homes can be found for them.
 We have been able to fund veterinary treatment – testing for Mediterranean diseases, sterilisations etc. for some of the galgos they have rescued.

 The dogs at APAPA:

 We are pleased to fund the veterinary costs (testing for Mediterranean diseases, sterilisations etc.) of the galgos that ADANA in Badajoz are able to help.
 We also contribute towards the transport costs so that these galgos can be homed thanks to the good co-operation we have with Arca de Noe, Albacete and Elisa, Chiara and Lily of the Adopt Centre Italy.

 Galgos del Sol, Murcia